kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The controller should synchronize target's `.metatada.labels` to the EvictionRequest's `metadata.labels`.
 This will overwrite any conflicting labels in the EvictionRequest.
-This is done to allow for custom label selectors that the interceptors can use when watching the eviction requests.
+This is done to allow for custom label selectors that the responders can use when watching the eviction requests.

-#### Interceptor Selection
+#### Responder Selection

-`.status.targetInterceptors` will be set from pod/target's `.spec.evictionResponders` in the same order.
-We will also append a set of default interceptors (`imperative-eviction.k8s.io`) to the end of the list.
-The `.status.targetInterceptors` will become immutable once set.
+`.status.targetResponders` will be set from pod/target's `.spec.evictionResponders` in the same order.
+A set of default responders (`imperative-eviction.k8s.io/evictor`) will also be appended to the end of the list.
+Once set, items cannot be added to or removed from `.status.targetResponders`.

 The controller should set `.status.observedGeneration` each time it observes a new generation of the EvictionRequest object.

-The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.status.targetInterceptors` and sets its `name` to the `.status.activeInterceptors[0]`.
+The eviction request controller reconciles EvictionRequests and first picks the index 0 responder from `.status.targetResponders` and setting its `state` to `Active`.
+`.status.responders[].startTime` should also be set to establish a baseline for any non-cooperating responder.

-If active interceptor's `.status.interceptors[].completionTime` is set, or 20 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.status.targetInterceptors`.
-During the switch to the new interceptor, the eviction request controller will also append `.status.processedInterceptors` with the last value of `.status.activeInterceptors`.
+If active responder's `.status.responders[].completionTime` is set, or 20 minutes have elapsed since `.status.responders[].heartbeatTime`, then the eviction request controller sets `.status.targetResponders[].state` to `Completed` or `Interrupted` respectively.
+The next responder at the higher list index from `.status.targetResponders[]` is then selected and its `state` is set to `Active`.

+If there is no `Eviction` in `.spec.requesters[].intent`, the eviction request is canceled and an `Active` states transition to `Canceled` states in `.status.targetResponders[].state`.

+### Imperative Eviction Responder Controller

 #### Eviction

-The eviction request controller will implement an `imperative-eviction.k8s.io` interceptor.
-This interceptor observe EvictionRequests and evict pods that are unable to be terminated by calling the eviction API endpoint.
+The imperative eviction responder controller will implement an `imperative-eviction.k8s.io/evictor` responder.
+This responder observes EvictionRequests and evict pods that are unable to be terminated by calling the eviction API endpoint.

-Pods that are unable to be terminated:
-- EvictionRequest's `.status.activeInterceptors` list contains `imperative-eviction.k8s.io`
-  interceptor.
-All the other interceptors from `.status.targetInterceptors` should be in `.status.processedInterceptors`.
-- 20 minutes has elapsed since EvictionRequest's `.status.interceptors[].heartbeatTime` of the active interceptor or from `.metadata.creationTimestamp` if `.status.interceptors[].heartbeatTime` is nil.
+If a pod cannot be terminated and all the EvictionRequest's custom responders in the `.status.targetResponders` have been processed, then the `state` of `imperative-eviction.k8s.io/evictor` is set to `Active`.
+The controller should now start processing the eviction request.

 API-initiated eviction of DaemonSet pods and mirror pods is not supported.
 However, the EvictionRequest can still be used to terminate them by other means.